esraa-saleh/mywebsite/content/authors/admin/_index.md

 Outside of the world of research, I love mentoring aspiring Computer Scientists, downhill skiing, tinkering with electronics, and creative writing!
 I enjoy talking with new people and learning from their life experiences, so feel free to reach out.
 Lets grab a virtual coffee together :)

-**Here's a dedicated [link](https://calendly.com/esraasaleh/open-chats) for scheduling research or career chats**.
-If no time listed would work for you, email me and we'll come up with other time-slots.
+**Here's a dedicated [form](https://docs.google.com/forms/d/e/1FAIpQLSdHZ5uH6cvMZCRxslbORwMvULwr10tkXxHRjnDEN8gFwR93-g/viewform?usp=sf_link) for scheduling research or career chats**.
+If I'm slow to get to your request sometimes, I hope you would forgive me.
+I usually get to most requests eventually and I'm deeply committed to being as open to conversation as possible.

 {style="text-align: justify;"}